JoshAshby/pyRedisORM/docs/index.rst

     :target: https://crate.io/packages/RedisORM/
     :alt: Number of PyPI downloads

 Build status - Dev:

 .. image:: https://secure.travis-ci.org/JoshAshby/pyRedisORM.png?branch=dev
         :target: http://travis-ci.org/JoshAshby/pyRedisORM

-TODO: What is this?

-Unittests are (will be soon, actually) included, and the code should be `PEP8
-<http://www.python.org/dev/peps/pep-0008/>`__ compliant(or, will be after I get
-dev settled down a bit.).
-The tests are automatically ran each commit, thanks to `travis-ci.org <http://travis-ci.org>`__ and this documentation is kindly hosted and automatically rebuilt by `readthedocs.org
+There is a small test suite provided.
+It requires an actuall Redis install that is up and running.
+If you want too change the address then please take a look in the test directory.
+The tests are automatically ran each commit, thanks to `travis-ci.org <http://travis-ci.org>`__ and coverage is provided by `Coveralls.io <http://coveralls.io>`__ and this documentation is kindly hosted and automatically rebuilt by `readthedocs.org
 <http://readthedocs.org>`__.

-Gittip if you like the work I do and would consider a small donation to help fund me and this project:
+If you like the work I do and find this project helpful, please consider a small donation to help fund me and this project:

 .. raw:: html